green-green-avk/legal/privacy-policy-nothing-app-android.md

    such as:
     * **aggregated statistics** of number of users / devices / installs / uninstalls
-      by time period / country / device model etc.;
+      by time period / country / device model etc. by date;
-    * **crash reports** with such information as number of crashes of the same type / device model and its hardware features / country / stack trace with function names and source code lines but **WITHOUT ANY DATA
+    * **crash reports** with such information as approximate date and time of a crash / the number of crashes of the same type / device model and its hardware features / country / the stack trace with function names and source code line numbers but **WITHOUT ANY DATA
       (like values of arguments or variables)**.

 3. As long as it is an Android application, be aware of other parties that can collect something.